Bayesian Inverse Reinforcement Learning for Collective Animal Movement: Introduction

 Parameters of ABMs in practice need to be tuned or learned by supervised learning \citep{ried2019modelling,wikle2016hierarchical,hooten2020statistical}.
 A recent alternative to supervised learning is reinforcement learning (RL).
 RL is goal-oriented learning from continuous interaction between an agent and its environment \citep{sutton1998introduction}.
 That is, RL methods learn parameters controlling global behavior by trial and error experiments within the defined environment and local rules.
 The agents learn preferences by paying costs to (or receiving rewards from) the environment and choose optimal behavior by minimizing the cumulative expected future costs (also referred to as ``costs-to-go'').
 Similar to difficulty in tuning ABMs, defining the cost function to produce desired long term behavior is challenging \citep{ng2000algorithms, finn2016guided, arora2018survey}.

-In systems where observations of behavior trajectories can be observed, inverse reinforcement learning (IRL) methods aim to learn the state costs or costs-to-go that governed the observed agents' decisions. \citet{ng2000algorithms} introduced the first IRL algorithms including dynamic programming, which solves a system of equations based on the state transition probabilities and a grid search method for exploring potential state costs that may have generated observed trajectory samples.
+In systems where observations of behavior trajectories can be collected, inverse reinforcement learning (IRL) methods aim to learn the state costs or costs-to-go that governed the observed agents' decisions. \citet{ng2000algorithms} introduced the first IRL algorithms including dynamic programming, which solves a system of equations based on the state transition probabilities and a grid search method for exploring potential state costs that may have generated observed trajectory samples.
 As surveyed by \citet{arora2018survey}, many more methods have since been developed or adapted to address problems of meaningful size and non-identifiability of the costs.
+In fact, \citet{ng2000algorithms} showed in general there does not exist a unique solution to the state costs for systems with finite state space which requires subsequent modeling assumptions.
 The methods can be broadly categorized as maximum margin optimization \citep{ratliff2006maximum}, entropy optimization \citep{ziebart2008maximum}, Bayesian IRL \citep{ramachandran2007bayesian,choi2011map, jin2015inverse, sosic2017bayesian}, and deep learning IRL \citep{wulfmeier2015deep}, with the majority of the methods being applied to Markov decision processes (MDPs).
-The benefit of Bayesian frameworks to address the non-identifiability of the IRL problem is that they provide a distribution of costs that can generate the observed expert behavior.
+The benefit of Bayesian frameworks to address the non-identifiability of costs in IRL is that they provide a distribution of costs that can generate the observed expert behavior and incorporate prior information to constrain state costs \citep{ramachandran2007bayesian}.